bc-python-OLD-IT-WILL-BE-REMOVED/mistool/README.md

 Escaping special characters in urls
 -----------------------------------

-It is safe to not use none ASCII characters in a url.
+It is safe to not use non-ASCII characters in a url.
 Here is one way to do that.

 ```python
 >>> from mistool.url_use import escape